NaveenJunjur/My_Portfolio/Python_Projects/05-Voice Assistant/README.md

 - **pyjokes**: Python library to fetch jokes.

-### How to Use

-1. **Download the Code**: Clone or download the repository to your local machine.

-2. **Install Required Libraries**: Install the required Python libraries using pip:

-3. **Run the Script**: Navigate to the directory containing the code and run the `voice_assistant.py` file.

-4. **Activate Assistant**: Say "hello i am here" to activate the assistant and start giving voice commands.

 ### Future Improvements

 - Implement more advanced natural language processing (NLP) to understand complex commands and queries.